 Solar systems can also be affected by wildlife, particularly birds nesting underneath, risking damage to the equipment.
 You can prevent this by installing bird protection, which is most economical to get done when the system is put up.
 The protection - spikes or mesh - must be specialist so it doesn’t void the system warranty by interfering with the panels themselves.

 On the flipside of performance guarantees, how are you insured a fair payment for any excess solar electricity you send to the grid?
-From January 1st 2020, the Smart Export Guarantee (SEG) requires large energy companies to offer an export tariff to solar-generating customers.
+The Smart Export Guarantee (SEG) requires large energy companies to offer an export tariff to solar-generating customers.
 The exact price is down to the company, but it must be positive and to be eligible, the installation must be MCS certified.

 To find out more about expected returns, system guarantees or what Spirit can offer, download our free guide to residential PV: